sigilante/nockup/README.md

 $ rm -rf ~/.nockup
 ```

+## Command Reference

+Nockup supports the following `nockup` commands.

+### Operations

+- `nockup install`:  Initialize Nockup cache and download binaries and templates.
+- `nockup update`:  Check for updates to binaries and templates.
+- `nockup help`:  Print this message or the help of the given subcommand(s).

+### Project

+- `nockup init`:  Initialize a new NockApp project from a `.toml` config file.
+- `nockup build`:  Build a NockApp project using Cargo.
+- `nockup run`:  Run a NockApp project.

+### channel

+- `nockup channel list`: List all available channels.
+- `nockup channel set`: Set the active channel, from `stable` and `nightly`.
+(Most users will prefer `stable`.)

 ## Security

-*Rustup is entirely experimental and many parts are unaudited.
+*Nockup is entirely experimental and many parts are unaudited.
 We make no representations or guarantees as to the behavior of this software.*

 Nockup uses HTTPS for binary downloads (overriding HTTP in the channel manifests).
 The commands `nockup install` and  `nockup update` have the following security measures in place: